 Why Do Trees Bleed Sap?

 Much like the veins in our body, the tree's vascular system transports sap.
-This is a sugary liquid filled with water and nutrients that is carried throughout the tree via the phloem and xylem.
+This is a sugary liquid filled with water and nutrients that are carried throughout the tree via the phloem and xylem.
 Phloem carries nutrients from the leaves to other parts of the plant, while xylem carries nutrients upwards from the roots.
 When something (pruning or disease) interferes with the tree's system of tissue, sap can bleed.

 The amount of sap in the tree varies based on the time of year.
 In some varieties, the sap levels are especially high in early spring.
 If you make pruning cuts at that time, the tree may bleed sap.
 This isn't usually too much of an issue, but it's best to avoid it so you can prevent problems like gummosis and tree decline.